webandras/php-md/README.md

 The global settings are defined in `config\config.php`.
 Update BASE_URL to your url.
 The localization settings are in `config\localizations.php` for each language.
-The translation strings in an associative arrays are set in `config\translations.php` for each languages.
+The translation strings in an associative arrays are set in `config\translations.php` for each language.

 ## Data / Template structure